v4lproik/v4lproik/README.md

 ## 📝 Me
 - Currently learning more about the intricacies of **Ethereum x clients** and on-chain security.
-- Building a <b>Validator as a Service</b> aimed at democratising staking at Kiln 🚀.
 - Eternal student.

 ## 📫 Contact